robseb/Django2FPGAdemo/README.md

   from subprocess import call

   #
-  # View the curent Sensor data
+  # View the current Sensor data
   #
   def detail(request):
       try:
           accSensor = AccSensorReading.objects.all()     # Read the latest sensor object
       except AccSensorReading.DoesNotExist:
-          raise Http404("Accelerometer data does not exist")  # In case of an Error display a Error 404 Screeen
+          raise Http404("Accelerometer data does not exist")  # In case of an Error display an Error 404 Screeen

       # Show the template file "AccDisplayTemplate.html" with the current object
       #time.sleep(.500)